Herbal Basics: Oil Infusions

 Directions: For this recipe, I use a buttered lasagna type casserole dish.

-• This recipe can be made the day ahead.
+- I love this recipe since it can be made the day ahead.
 If making ahead--bake originally for about 15 minutes.
 Then to reheat--dot with more butter and heat thoroughly--uncovered.

 Food Safety Concern: Infused OILS, especially those made with FRESH ingredients (as opposed to dried), can be potentially dangerous if improperly stored.
 The infused ingredients (like herbs and garlic) should be removed before storage.
 The oil should be refrigerated or frozen if not being used when freshly made.
 The low acid environment of oil infusions can lead to the growth of Clostridium botulinum (the bacteria responsible for botulism), without affecting the taste or smell of the products.
 If you are concerned about an oil infusion note that the toxin produced by the bacteria is readily destroyed by high heat.